facebookincubator/ptr/README.md

 - `ptr` itself uses `ptr` to run its tests 👌🏼
 - `ptr` is supported and tested on *Linux*, *MacOS* + *Windows* Operating Systems

-By adding `ptr` configuration to your `setup.cfg` or `setup.py` you can have `ptr` perform the following, per test suite, in parallel:
+By adding `ptr` configuration to your either of your `pyproject.toml`, `setup.cfg` or `setup.py` you can have `ptr` perform the following, per test suite, in parallel:

 - run your test suite
 - check and enforce coverage requirements (via [coverage](https://pypi.org/project/coverage/)),
 - format code (via [black](https://pypi.org/project/black/))